-- 105 Cooperation between airlines can increase the number of passengers travelling on each route in the airlines' networks (an increase in traffic density).
+- 119 Cooperation between airlines can increase the number of passengers travelling on each route in the airlines' networks (an increase in traffic density).
 An increase in traffic density is typically achieved either via the elimination of double marginalisation or by grouping together passengers on overlap routes.
-This reduces per-passenger costs and possibly airfares. - 106 Econometric techniques to estimate how much an increase in the number of passengers perflight reduces per-passenger costs.
-This requires route-level data on: - per-passenger costs - flight frequency - number of passengers - all other variables that determine or influence per-passenger cost. - 107 Economies of traffic density delivered by an airline agreement can cause a route to be profitable for the airlines concerned that they otherwise would not operate.
+This reduces per-passenger costs and possibly airfares. - 120 Econometric techniques can be used to estimate how much an increase in the number of passengers per-flight reduces per-passenger costs.
+This requires route-level data on: - per-passenger costs - flight frequency

+- number of passengers - all other variables that determine or influence per-passenger cost. - 121 Economies of traffic density delivered by a cooperation agreement can cause a route to be profitable for the airlines concerned that they otherwise would not operate.
 Operating a new route increases choice and reduces journey durations.
 For the Ministry to consider this benefit, applicants are expected to provide evidence of: - the profitability of serving the route both with and without the agreement, which shows that the agreement makes the route viable to serve; and - the reduction in journey duration (the difference between the direct flight duration and the previous shortest indirect flight duration), and its monetary value to passengers using estimates from the economic literature.